sanches-davi/ames-housing-price-prediction/README.md

 Based on the EDA, a small number of extreme observations with very large **Gr Liv Area** values were removed from the training set only.
 The test set was not modified.

-**Main insight:**
-The data preparation step was designed to keep the final evaluation realistic and avoid using information from the test set during model development.

 ### 7.2 Feature Engineering

 New features were created to better represent property characteristics and improve model performance.